 Customer: Department of Fisheries, Western Australian Government

-BMT and The University of Western Australia undertook a study to support preparation of an environmental impact statement on proposed finfish aquaculture activities off the mid-west coast of Western Australia.
+BMT and The University of Western Australia undertook a study to support the preparation of an environmental impact statement on proposed finfish aquaculture activities off the mid-west coast of Western Australia.

 We developed a 3D hydrodynamic, particle tracking and water quality model of the Abrolhos Islands, using TUFLOW FV as the hydrodynamic engine and Aquatic EcoDynamics 2 (AED2) as the water quality engine.
 The particle tracking model was bespoke and developed specifically for this project.
 The modelling framework was used to determine the distribution of excess feed and faecal pellets arising from aquaculture activities, and the future impact on the environment.